tsundoku/tsundoku.github.io/README.md

 A - everyone in the company uses FogBugz to track what to do
 A - I use John Carmack's .plan file format to track what was done

-Q - why do have two systems that seem to do the same thing?
+Q - why do you have two systems that seem to do the same thing?
-A - FogBugz doesn't track the emergency requests made by hysterical co-workers who don't log a FogBugz case because then there would be a permanent record of their massive project management skills
+A - FogBugz only tracks official requests, which is maybe a quarter of what I do
-A - and it's also good for retroactively inventing timesheets
+A - and .plan files are also good for retroactively inventing timesheets

 Q - what version control system do you use?
 A - mainly SVN, with Git for some side projects

 Q - how do you keep your skills up to date?
-A - I watch ArsDigita videos (Shai Simonson is an underappreciated genius), and Programming with Mosh videos, and CBT Nuggets videos, etc.
+A - I watch ArsDigita videos (Shai Simonson is an underappreciated genius), Robert Sedgewick videos, Programming with Mosh videos, CBT Nuggets videos, etc.
-A - and Twitter, which is a surprisingly good technical resource, assuming you follow the right people, and mute or block all of the unironic communists
+A - but right now it's mainly the theory of computation videos by Shai Simonson

+(P.S.
+I'm going to ask you the same question, how do you keep your staff's skills up to date?)

 Q - what is the most difficult / challenging part of your current job / last job?
 A - managing up / influence without authority